 Salary increases (annual adjustments and merit).
 The ability to attract and retain quality personnel requires the Library to strive to have competitive salary ranges and pay practices.

 Inflation.
-While overall inflation has been reasonably modest, some of the Library's functions and services may experience unusual commodity-specific increases such as the cost of gas.
+In FY 2024 inflation increased, some of the Library's functions and services may experience unusual commodity-specific increases such as the cost of gas.

 Current-Year Impacts

 Revenues